 Safer for your home –

-a HPWH can heat your water during times of the day with lower electricity prices and then keep it stored for when you need it
+Heat your water during times of the day with lower electricity prices and keep it stored for when you need it

 Longer Lasting –